newrelic/newrelic-exporter-specs/README.md

 converts [Micrometer metrics](https://micrometer.io/) into New Relic dimensional metrics can be found in the [micrometer] directory.

-### Licensing
-The contents of this repository are licensed under the Apache 2.0 License.

 ### Contributing
 Full details are available in our [CONTRIBUTING.md] file.